 Construction Notification and Permitting Database

-DCRA's “Homeowner Notification Guidelines” outline the procedures and requirements that the owner of a construction site must follow to notify owners of adjacent properties when undertaking construction.
+DCRA's Construction Neighbor Rights and Resources outline the procedures and requirements that the owner of a construction site must follow to notify owners of adjacent properties when undertaking construction.
+(Click here for the link to the neighbor notification letter.)
 The department's permitting database lets you track the status of a building permit application and the scope of work requested.
 Its Property Information Verification System highlights permits, restrictions, and holds (e.g., stop work orders), among other information.
 To report illegal construction, call DCRA’s Illegal Construction Unit, at (202) 442-7867 or call 311 during non-business hours and you will be routed to an on-duty inspector.

 Noise Reporting: Do Both!